CSA-RH/benchwarming-pod/scenario1.md

 oc delete deployment high-priority-pod
 ```

-> ⚠️ Wait for pods to be terminated and make let the node autoscaler do it's work dialing the nodes back to 2!
+> ⚠️ Wait for pods to be terminated and make let the node autoscaler do its work dialing the nodes back to 2!

 Run the deployments again